BrockCSC/project-series-templates/README.md

 This repository contains templates for different styles of projects that may be freely used for the project series

 ## NOTES
-NOTE 1: These templates are strictly for the project series, and any other personal projects you wish to use them in.
+**NOTE :** These templates are strictly for the project series, and any other personal projects you wish to use them in.
 These templates are not to be used for assignments!

-NOTE 2: The difficulty of the challenges is based using a first year student's perspective.
+**NOTE 2:** The difficulty of the challenges is based using a first year student's perspective.
 If you are an upper year student please judge the difficulty for yourself.
 If there is a problem with the classification we have for a challenge please let us know!

 ## Getting Started with Github
 If you need help getting started with Github, please download our [instructional guide](https://drive.google.com/file/d/0B4JunSkTKIlKZGhuN1lqYUVhYmc/view) and follow the steps.